gazbert/bxbot/README.md

 but you might not have a working bot!

 ## Issue & Change Management
-Issues and new features will be managed using the project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) - please submit bugs here.
+Issues and new features will be managed using the project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) - submit bugs here.

 You are welcome to take on any new features or fix any bugs!